Appointments, transfers pivotal to justice system; interference doesn’t augur well: SC

-New Delhi: The Supreme Court on Monday said that the appointment and transfer of judges are pivotal to the administration of justice and any interference does not augur well for the institution.
+New Delhi: Appointment and transfer of judges form “the root of the administration of justice” and interference in that “does not augur well” for the institution, the Supreme Court said on Monday.

-The apex court made the observations after it decided to keep the plea of the Gujarat High Court Advocate Association pending in which it had sought a direction to the Centre to implement the recommendations of the Supreme Court’s Collegium with regard to transfer of Bombay High Court judge Justice Akil Kureshi.
+It made the observation while deciding to keep the Gujarat High Court Advocate Association’s plea pending which has sought a direction to the Centre to implement the Supreme Court Collegium’s recommendations on the transfer of Bombay High Court judge Justice Akil Kureshi.

-The Supreme Court’s Collegium headed by Chief Justice Ranjan Gogoi had earlier recommended to the Centre to appoint justice Kureshi as the Chief Justice of the Madhya Pradesh High Court.
+The Collegium, headed by Chief Justice of India (CJI) Ranjan Gogoi, had recommended to the Centre to appoint justice Kureshi as the Chief Justice of the Madhya Pradesh High Court.

-Later, it recommended Justice Kureshi to be appointed as Chief Justice of the Tripura High Court.
+It later recommended that Justice Kureshi be appointed as the Chief Justice of the Tripura High Court.

 “Appointments and transfers go to the root of the administration of justice and where judicial review is severely restricted.
-Interference in system of administration of justice does not augur well for the institution,” it said while keeping the plea of bar body pending.
-(PTI)
+Interference in system of administration of justice does not augur well for the institution,” the apex court said while keeping the plea of bar body pending.

+A bench comprising the Chief Justice and justices S A Bobde and S A Nazeer was told by senior advocate Arvind Datar, appearing for the GHCAA, that its plea be kept pending till the central government implements the Collegium’s recent recommendations of appointing Justice Kureshi as Chief Justice of the Tripura High Court.

+The bench agreed to the submissions of the GHCAA and fixed the matter for further hearing after the Centre takes a call on its decision.

 Your email address will not be published.
 Required fields are marked *